GPR Scanning & Service Locating

 Before starting a construction project, it's important to ascertain what is contained within the concrete structure to ensure critical items embedded within the concrete remain undisturbed.

-GPR Scanning also known as Ground Penetrating Radar, or slab scanning refers to the use of equipment that sends electromagnetic waves into the surface being scanned in order to identify variations within the materials which are then deciphered to determine what they represent.
+GPR Scanning, also known as Slab Scanning, refers to the use of Ground Penetrating Radar equipment that sends electromagnetic waves into the material being scanned in order to identify reinforcement, PT ducts and services.

-The results are recorded on the surface as well as being able to be used to generate a detailed report for further analysis and assessment.
-Decisions are then made to determine where penetration are able to be made safely.
+The results are recorded on the surface and used to generate a detailed report for analysis and assessment, to determine where penetrations are able to be made safely.

 The portability of modern GPR scanning equipment allows for a large amount of data to be recorded in a short period of time thereby producing enormous savings in construction, engineering, and maintenance costs by preventing the unwanted or unexpected disturbance or damage to identified items embedded within the scanned surface.